onnx/onnx-mlir/docs/Dialects/krnl.md

     The iGlobalUB/jGlobalUB/jGlobalUB (2) indicate the global upper bounds in the original computations.

-    We provide 3 buffers for matrix multipy: A, B, and C. For each buffer, we indicate the global indices pointing the beginning of the buffer: aGlobalIndexMemStart, bGlobalIndexMemStart, and cGlobalIndexMemStart (3).
+    We provide 3 buffers for matrix multiply: A, B, and C. For each buffer, we indicate the global indices pointing the beginning of the buffer: aGlobalIndexMemStart, bGlobalIndexMemStart, and cGlobalIndexMemStart (3).
-    If no buffers are used, i.e. the computation starts directly in the orginal memory, the global index is 0.
+    If no buffers are used, i.e. the computation starts directly in the original memory, the global index is 0.
 If a buffer for AA is used to put data into it starting at indices [i1, k1], where i1 & k1 are the global indices in the original computations, then aGlobalIndexMemStart0 and aGlobalIndexMemStart1 are i1 & k1, respectively.